"Never Twenty One" by Smaïl Kanouté / Compagnie Vivons! (France)

 Never Twenty One is the first of a three-part series.
 The second, Yasuke Korosan, explores hybridized African-Japanese identity through the story of a slave-turned-samurai who became the personal bodyguard of Oda Nobunaga (1534–1582), the first “Great Unifier” of Japan, who overthrew the Ashikaga Shogunate in 1573.
 The final project, Sô Ava, is an inquiry into how voodoo evolved and adapted when it was transplanted from Africa to the US.
 Each member of the series is developed as a live, choreographic work as well as a film.

-Building the foundations for your own freestyle, different aspects of freestyle hip-hop will be explored through exercises and short basic choreographic phrases.
-Participants will experiment with how fluidity, dissociation and slowness break down into several forms to feed our vocabulary.
+Starting from the participants’ own techniques, practices, and approaches, Salomon Mpondo-Dicka’s workshop is an introduction to building a foundation in individual freestyle dance.
+Different aspects of freestyle hip-hop will be explored through exercises and short basic choreographic phrases, both solo and in groups.
+Participants will experiment with how fluidity, dissociation, and slowness break down into several forms to feed a collective vocabulary.
+The culmination of the workshop will focus on the assimilation of this new material into a personal freestyle creation.

-Presented as part of the worldwide celebration of the 50th Anniversary of Hip-Hop.
-Never Twenty One and An Immigrant Story are part of Villa Albertine 2023 Dance Season, a program of residencies for 10 France-based choreographers in the United States with research themes as different as new trends of urban dances, the body as an archive, among others, in dialogue with professionals and communities to develop future collaboration.
+Presented as part of the worldwide celebration of the 50th Anniversary of Hip-Hop, the performances of Never Twenty One by Smaïl Kanouté and An Immigrant's Story by Wanjiru Kamuyu are part of Villa Albertine 2023 Dance SeasonA year-long celebration of the art of dance from inception to performance.

 Venue Details